Quebec nationalism: 1960s

 The events leading up to the 1960s were catalysts that would tear down and reconstruct the foundation of what it meant to be a Quebec Nationalist.

 Nationalism in the 1960s represented a completely new mantra unlike the aged significance placed upon it in the 1950s.
 The 1960s in Quebec was a period of the Quiet Revolution, the Liberal Party of Canada the election of the Parti Québécois, a site of a thriving economy and the beginning of a variety of independent movements.
 During this time, Quebec was a place of enlightenment, there were changes in the society, values, and economy.
 This was a time of radical thinking, culture and ideologies, one ideology would finally emerge after centuries of dormancy.
 Quebec would change from its old fashioned roots and be brought into the progressive mainstream century.

 A main difference was the secularization of the Catholic Church, practiced by most French Canadians from the province itself.
 Unlike in the 1950s under Duplessis, the church and state were now separate entities removing the strict control the old fashioned ways of the church had over institutions.
 The shift gained the province its own independence.

 These ideologies took off after the victory of Jean Lesage's liberal party in the 1960 provincial election.
 The election of Jean Lesage and his liberal party finally ended the longstanding ancient regime the people of Quebec had been living under.
 It began the reinstitution of the outdated socioeconomic and political structures to fully modernize them once and for all.
 This movement would be known as the Quiet Revolution.

-The Quiet Revolution signified something different for Quebeckers but a common denominator was that both English and French speakers were happy with the end to Maurice Duplessis's conservative party the Union Nationale that brought much social and political repression.
+The Quiet Revolution signified something different for Quebecers but a common denominator was that both English and French speakers were happy with the end to Maurice Duplessis's conservative party the Union Nationale that brought much social and political repression.
 The Quiet Revolution beginning in the 1960s gathered momentum with the many reformations carried out by Jean Lesage including changes to the education, social welfare, hospitalization, hydro-electricity, regional development and greater francophone participation in the industrial sector.

 Quebec nationalism for the Francophones was on the rise at this time not only within the province but on a global scale as well.
 Quebec nationalism in the 1960s stemmed from the ideology of decolonization; this new type of nationalism was based on ideas happening on a global scale.
 Because of the new openness of the province, travelers and people of the church were encouraged to go and learn the ways of life in other parts of the world and then return to share, compare, and incorporate the ideologies into their lifestyle.